gerth2/gerth2.github.io/_posts/2019-09-20-math_models.md

-[^1]: For the incorrigibly questioning reader, this equation can be derived from the definition of a [radian](https://en.wikipedia.org/wiki/Radian), and the fact that, under the right conditions, you can take a [derivative of each side of an equation without changing its truthfulness](https://math.stackexchange.com/questions/407822/differentiating-both-sides-of-an-equation).
+[^1]: For the incorrigibly questioning reader, this equation can be derived from the definition of a [radian](https://en.wikipedia.org/wiki/Radian), and the fact that, under the right conditions, you can take a [derivative of each side of an equality without changing its truthfulness](https://math.stackexchange.com/questions/407822/differentiating-both-sides-of-an-equation).

 [^2]: If we were to define a proper reference frame, assign coordinates to the centers of each gear, calculate the coordinate of the meshpoint, and actually make some free body diagrams, the negative sign would result as well.
 Trust me.
 But even without the formality, it should just make sense.